Drichiii-23/HR-Attrition-Analytics/README.md

 ### Current State

-Today, we deploy significant resources across our workforce — recruitment, training, and development — yet we have **no integrated mechanism — effectively 0% structured monitoring** — to systematically measure whether we are retaining talent effectively and addressing the root causes of attrition.
+Today, we deploy significant resources across our workforce recruitment, training, and development, yet we have **no integrated mechanism effectively 0% structured monitoring** to systematically measure whether we are retaining talent effectively and addressing the root causes of attrition.

 We currently track basic exit data, but we do not consistently measure: